SpecFact CLI Documentation

 SpecFact does not include built-in AI.
 It pairs deterministic CLI commands with your chosen IDE and copilot so fast-moving work has a stronger validation and alignment layer around it.

-SpecFact is the validation and alignment layer for software delivery.
+SpecFact is the AI-bloat defense and validation CLI for AI-assisted and brownfield delivery.

 What is SpecFact?